-Professor Neil Gittoes, Consultant Endocrinologist and Honorary Senior Lecturer graduated in 1990 from the University of Birmingham with BSc (Hons), MBChB (Hons), and was later awarded a PhD in Endocrinology.
+Professor Neil Gittoes, Consultant Endocrinologist and Honorary Professor graduated in 1990 from the University of Birmingham with BSc (Hons), MBChB (Hons), and was later awarded a PhD in Endocrinology.
 He held a prestigious MRC Career Establishment Grant prior to being appointed Senior Lecturer in Endocrinology at the University of Birmingham in 2001.
 He has subsequently held roles as Consultant Endocrinologist and Divisional Director of Medicine at University Hospitals Birmingham.
-He is currently Associate Medical Director for Clinical Partnerships at UHB.
+He is currently Medical Director for Integrated Care at UHB.
 He established and leads the metabolic bone diseases unit in Birmingham.

-Neil is on the editorial board of Journal of Endocrinology, Therapeutic Advances in Chronic Disease and Therapeutic Advances in Endocrinology and Metabolism and regularly reviews for a wide array of other journals.
-He has published 81 papers, reviews, and chapters and has lectured at national and international conferences.
+Neil is on the editorial board of a number of endocrine-related journals.
+He has published over 130 papers, reviews, and chapters and lectures at national and international conferences.
 Neil’s main clinical and research interests focus on disorders of calcium homeostasis and rare causes of osteoporosis.